Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 # How to use
 **1. Get data from IMU sensor.**

-You should stay put IMU sensor for the first 5 seconds(It's for gyro compensation), then rotate it.
+You should stay put IMU sensor for the first 2~3 seconds(until Gyro_Compen_k, It's for gyro compensation), then rotate it.

-I recommend you to rotate it several times.
+I recommend you to rotate it several times, different directions.
 (It's good for magnetometer compensation.)

 **2. The data must look like this ↓**